dtembo98/the-zig--inteview-coding-challenge/README.md

 ### Server side Unit Tests

-1. add the the-movie-api as a package referrence and run the tests
+1. add the the-movie-api as a referrence for the movie Test and run the tests

 ## The movie api Swagger documentation